Shravani512/Devops-Learning/Kubernetes/KubernetesPro.md

-Now check if data is really getting stored in storage created- kubectl get pods -n namespaceName kubectl describe pod pod_id(any) (here we can see to which node the volume is attached) so now get id of that node command (docker ps) because node is a container in kind so command is docker ps Now enter in that node command (docker exec -it node_id) now go to the node path mentioned in the pv
+Now check if data is really getting stored in storage created- kubectl get pods -n namespaceName kubectl describe pod pod_id(any) (here we can see to which node the volume is attached because any node will be assigned as this is schedulled by the scheduler) so now get id of that node command (docker ps) because node is a container in kind so command is docker ps Now enter in that node command (docker exec -it node_id) now go to the node path mentioned in the pv